opensoldat/launcher/README.md

 When running the app with ```npm start```, you can type ```rs``` in the same terminal to quickly restart it.

+## License
+The launcher is licensed under [MIT](./LICENSE) license.

+Files in the "assets" directory were taken from [Soldat's base repository](https://github.com/Soldat/base) and are licensed under [CC BY 4.0](https://github.com/Soldat/base/blob/master/LICENSE.md).
+Their original author is Michał Marcinkowski.
+No changes were made to the files.

 ## Support me
 If you like this project and would like to support me, please consider donating.
 You can do so with [PayPal](https://paypal.me/janrozanski).